OpenSILEX/docs-community-dev/docs/codingStyle.md

 ### Files headers

-Date must be in english format, for example April 3rd 2014
+Date must be in english format, for example "27 Aug, 2018"

 ```java
 //******************************************************************************